 - Ask the Language Team Leader to identify a speaker who is widely-known and highly-esteemed by the whole speech community and is also available to make the recording.
 The Speaker and the Leader will become the Language Team (LT). - 2.
-Share the Reference Text and Quiz link with the LT.
-All speakers should read the text but the quiz only needs to be passed by the Language Team Leader.
-This allows us to verify that the Leader has understood the Reference Text. - 3.
-Our Survey Team will send your LT's quiz scores to you via email. - 4.
-If the Leader receives a score of 100%, they can move on to recording the message. - 5.
-If the Leader scores less than 100%, you may provide additional explanations.
+Share the Reference Text with the LT. - 3.
+Language Team Leader will receive a quiz that needs to be passed.
+This allows us to verify that the Leader has understood the Reference Text. - 4.
+Our Survey Team will send your LT's quiz scores to you via email. - 5.
+If the Leader receives a score of 100%, they can move on to the translation stage. - 6.
+If the Leader scores less than 100%, the Coordinator will help with explanations.
 Make sure the Leader has a clear understanding of the Reference Text!